jyheo/jyheo.github.io/README.md

 ## Short Bio.

 Junyoung Heo received the B.E. and Ph.D. degrees in computer engineering from Seoul National University, Seoul, Korea, in 1998 and 2009 respectively.
-Since 2009, he has been with the Department of Computer Engineering, Hansung University, Seoul, where he is currently an Assistant Professor.
+Since 2009, he has been with the Department of Computer Engineering, Hansung University, Seoul, where he is currently an Associate Professor.

 ## Github Repository
 <https://github.com/jyheo/>